Milk Drop Coronet: Background

 Harold Eugene Edgerton was an American photographer and scientist who earned a PhD at the Massachusetts Institute of Technology in 1931, where he served as a professor of electrical engineering.
-In 1932, Edgerton designed a stroboscope which could emit 60 10‐microsecond flashes of light per second and recharge in less than a microsecond, which could thus be used to take high-speed photographs.
-Edgerton initially intended to use the stroboscope for the study of electrical motors; however, he also took pictures of bullets being shot, insects flying, and drops of liquid.
+In 1932, Edgerton designed a stroboscope that could emit 60 10‐microsecond flashes of light per second and recharge in less than a microsecond, which could thus be used to take high-speed photographs.
+Edgerton, who initially intended to use the stroboscope to study electrical motors, extended his efforts to photos of bullets being shot, flying insects, and drops of liquid.
 Edgerton had begun making photographs of drops of milk splashing as early as 1932, and four years later, he created a black-and-white photograph, titled Milk Drop Coronet Splash, of a splash of milk forming a coronal shape, similar to Milk Drop Coronet.
 In the second edition of his 1939 book Flash!
-Seeing the Unseen by Ultra High-Speed Photography, Edgerton explains two principles which he believes should be kept in mind when viewing his photographs of splashes and drops:
+Seeing the Unseen by Ultra High-Speed Photography, Edgerton wrote that two principles should be kept in mind when viewing his photographs of splashes and drops:

 First, the behavior of liquids is affected by surface tension.
 The surface layers of any liquid act like a stretched skin or membrane (a drumhead, for example) which is always trying to contract and diminish its area.
 Second, a spout or column of liquid, beyond a certain length in relation to its diameter, is unstable and tends to break down into a series of equidistant drops.
 As these drops are formed, they are joined together by narrow necks of liquid which in turn break up into smaller drops.